-The relationship between the Board and CSUSA is governed by a performance-based management agreement.
-The Board has engaged Donna Rascoe, Esq. as independent legal counsel and has been working with her since the Board's inception.
-Board members have worked closely with legal counsel to review and negotiate the terms of the management agreement prior to execution (see Appendix I).
+Our relationship with CSUSA is governed by a performance-based management agreement.
+The Board has engaged Donna Rascoe, Esq. as independent legal counsel.
+We have worked closely with legal counsel to review and negotiate the terms of the management agreement prior to execution (see Appendix I).

 The Board provides oversight of CSUSA on compliance requirements through routine monitoring of school operations.
-The Board will evaluate CSUSA's effectiveness based on the schools performance relative to annual goals.
+We will evaluate CSUSA's effectiveness based on WLPA's performance relative to annual goals that we set.